aky4wn/Classical-Music-Composition-Using-State-Space-Models/supplementary.md

 states, model M6 was a 3-LRHMM with 10 hidden states, model M7 was
-a ARHMM with 25 hidden states, model M8 was a HSMM with 25 hidden states, model M9 was a NSHMM with 25 hidden states, M10 was a TSHMM with 10 hidden states in the rst layer and 5 in the second layer, M11 was a TSHMM with 5 hidden states in the rst layer and 10 in the second layer, model M12 was a FHMM with three independent HMMS each with 15, 10 and 5 hidden states respectively, model M13 was a LHMM with three layers and 25 hidden states in each layer, model M14 was a TVAR with order between 7 and 14 and model M15 was a baseline model specied by a
+a ARHMM with 25 hidden states, model M8 was a HSMM with 25 hidden states, model M9 was a NSHMM with 25 hidden states, M10 was a TSHMM with 10 hidden states in the first layer and 5 in the second layer, M11 was a TSHMM with 5 hidden states in the first layer and 10 in the second layer, model M12 was a FHMM with three independent HMMs each with 15, 10 and 5 hidden states respectively, model M13 was a LHMM with three layers and 25 hidden states in each layer, model M14 was a TVAR with order between 7 and 14 and model M15 was a baseline model specied by a